 Packed full of examples, you will graduate with a solid understanding of the basics of aeronautics and the give-and-take inherent to aircraft design.
 With clear lesson objectives, the key aspects of aeronautics are presented:

 - Low and High-Speed Aerodynamics Lift: Sources of Drag — Stall — Mach Number Effects — Designing for Speed

 - Stability and Control: Ailerons, Elevator, and Rudder — Designing for Roll, Pitch, and Yaw Stability

 - Structures and Materials: Ribs, Spars, and Pressure Bulkheads — G-Loading — Landing Gear…Composites

 - Propulsion Systems: Propellers to SCRAMjets — Compressor, Combustor, and Turbine — Aircraft & Engine(s) Integration

 - Aircraft Performance: Thrust Curves, Range and Endurance, Glides, Climbs, Takeoffs and Landings, and Turns

 Although the focus is clearly on conventional airplanes, discussion will “stray” to other air vehicles, including airships, helicopters, UAVs, and stealth, hypersonic, STOL, and micro-air vehicles.
-You will be given a set of course notes and a copy of Aerodynamics for Naval Aviators, one of the best references available.
+You will be given a set of course notes and a copy of A Practical Introduction to Aeronautics, a reference specifically written for PAI’s aeronautics courses.
 A field trip will reinforce the learning objectives.
-2 Continuing Education Units (CEUs) are awarded.
+3.2 Continuing Education Units (CEUs) are awarded.